mmmarquez/mvis-101/01-Basics/README.md

 ## Syllabus

-Syllabus PDF can be found in the top nanvigation bar.
+Syllabus PDF can be found in the top navigation bar.

 ## Setup

-Today we are goign to make use of the following services:
+Today we are going to make use of the following services:

 - Github Account
 - Codepen Account